Italy bonds extend relief rally on ebbing political tensions

 Any further delays in its release could boost expectations the central bank will maintain the size of its monetary stimulus for longer than initially thought, possibly into 2014.

-With scant top-tier data to focus on, markets were looking to political developments in the United States and in Italy, where a Senate committee started a process to expel former premier Silvio Berlusconi from parliament after his tax fraud conviction.
+With scant top-tier data to focus on, markets were looking to political developments in the United States and in Italy, where a Senate committee was likely to start a process to expel former premier Silvio Berlusconi from parliament after his tax fraud conviction.

-Italian 10-year yields were down 9 basis points at 4.30 percent, back to levels which prevailed early last week before Berlusconi's allies threatened to withdraw from the ruling left-right coalition.
-Spanish equivalents were 3 bps lower at 4.23 percent.
+Italian 10-year yields were down 4 basis points at 4.34 percent while Spanish equivalents were 2 bps lower at 4.23 percent.

-Italian yields have fallen more than 40 bps this week after members of Berlusconi's centre-right party rebelled against his plan to pull out of the government.
+Italian yields have fallen about 40 bps this week after members of Berlusconi's centre-right party rebelled against his threats to pull out of the ruling coalition.

 "We are seeing reduced political risk in Italy following relief that Letta survived the no-confidence vote ...
 We are seeing a bit of short covering in Italian bonds after the sell-off we saw at the start of the week," RIA Capital Markets strategist Nick Stamenkovic said.